bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 :ref:`“OP_CHECKSIG” <term-op-checksig>` extracts a non-stack argument from each signature it evaluates, allowing the signer to decide which parts of the transaction to sign.
 Since the signature protects those parts of the transaction from modification, this lets signers selectively choose to let other people modify their transactions.

-The various options for what to sign are called :term:`signature hash <Signature hash>` types.
+The various options for what to sign are called :term:`signature hash` types.
 There are three base SIGHASH types currently available:

 -  :term:`“SIGHASH_ALL” <SIGHASH_ALL>`, the default, signs all the inputs and outputs, protecting everything except the signature scripts against modification.